Why Mendeley + Thetapad?

 - Include

-.bibin your repository - Push updates after adding references
+.bibin your project repository - Push updates after adding references

 Option C: Thetapad shared project